kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 checkpoint packs all containers into a single object, yielding one checkpoint per VPASlice regardless of container count.

+The naming convention for `VPASliceCheckpoint` objects is `{vpaslice-name}`, matching the VPASlice's own deterministic name one-to-one.
+Similiar to how `VerticalPodAutoscalerCheckpoint` works, the recommender will use this name for create/update operations.
+`VPASliceCheckpoint` objects will carry a label `autoscaling.k8s.io/vpaslice-name` to support list-by-slice queries.

 ### Component Changes

 #### Recommender